heisenbol/skroutz/README.md

 # skroutz
-Export Magento products for skroutz.gr and bestprice.gr
+Export Magento products for skroutz.gr and bestprice.gr.
+Tested with Magento 2.3

 This is a quick and dirty script to export Magento products suitable for the Greek price compare sites skroutz.gr and bestprice.gr.
 The same output is used for both sites.